P-p-H-d/mlib/README.md

 The tracking of ownership is atomic and the destruction of the object is thread safe.

-The object oplist is expected to have at least the following operators (CLEAR and DEL), otherwise default operators are used.
+The object oplist is expected to have at least the following operators (CLEAR to clear the object and DEL to free the allocated memory), otherwise default operators are used.
 If there is no given oplist, the default oplist for standard C type is used or a globaly registered oplist is used.
-The created methods will use the operators to init, set and clear the contained object.
+The created methods will use the operators to initialize, set and clear the contained object.
-It supports also INIT\_MOVE if available.
+It supports also the INIT\_MOVE operator of the object if available.

 There are designed to work with buffers with policy BUFFER\_PUSH\_INIT\_POP\_MOVE